mjmiranda-dhi/CarND-Traffic-Sign-Classifier-Project/writeup_README.md

 The code for this step is contained in cells 3 - 5 of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the classes are distributed:

 ![Training class distribution][image9]
 ![Validation class distribution][image10]